Tasburgh: Tasburgh in the 19th century

 Before 1800 most of the houses in the village were timber framed, but a growing shortage of wood, starting in the previous century, had led to the larger houses being built in brick with tiled, rather than thatched, roofs.
 Examples are Tasburgh House, Watermill House and Tasburgh Hall (then called Tasburgh Lodge).
 From the early 19th century smaller houses followed suit and early brick buildings can be seen on Low Road between and including the Old Horseshoes public house and Forge Cottage, all built between 1818 and 1840.
 Other houses and farm buildings of these times were of clay lump construction, surviving specimens include Rookery Cottage and White Horse Farm in Lower Tasburgh.

-Poverty continued to be a problem for many of the villagers, particularly during the agricultural depressions at the beginning and latter part of the century.
-In 1816 Thomas Clabburn left £400 invested in annuities for the relief of the parish poor, the interest to purchase bread or coal to be distributed on the first Monday of February each year.

 The Old Rectory standing to the west of the church was built by the Rev Henry Preston in 1840 to replace the ruinous rectory he had inherited at what is today Glebe Cottage on Low Road.

 Henry Preston brought education to Tasburgh when he founded a public elementary school on his rectory land alongside Church Hill (in those days, School Hill).
 The school was officially opened on 15 September 1844.

 A vast improvement in the transport of people, goods, livestock and mail came with the opening of the Eastern Union Railway through the area on 12 December 1849.
 Steam trains linked London, Ipswich, Diss and Norwich, five stopping daily at the local station at Flordon.
-At first the Norwich terminal was called Victoria Station and stood at the top of St Stephen's Street.
-A station was built at Flordon with buildings in typical Victorian style sporting large ornate chimneys, slate roofs and decorated brickwork.

 In 1863 rail travel to Harleston, Bungay, Beccles and beyond became possible with the completion of the Waveney Valley Railway, which left the main line at Tivetshall Station.
-In 1881 a further branch line from Forncett Station to Wymondham opened up travel to many other parts of the county.
-All the railways in the area were absorbed into the Great Eastern Railway.

 By 1851 the population of 363 at the beginning of the century had grown to 475, and the village contained 113 houses.
-This growth reflected the boom in agriculture in the mid-19th century.